niemanne/Reaction-wheel/build_log.md

 ### What was done:
 - researched principles of PID
 - made a document describing the thought process behind preliminary reaction wheel designs
+- made a documet describing all the parts I have
+- asked questions about what parts are still needed

 ### Topics studied:
 - core priniples + equations of PID (proportional-integral-derivative) controller